Cradle of Erotica: Promiscuity

 This chapter examines the institution of marriage in Afro-Asian culture.
 The authors describe men of ease as Arabian men who profit from the sexual exploitation of their wives, sisters, daughters, or any other female relative.
 Their female counterparts, loose women, are wives that participate in prostitution.
 Edwardes and Masters quote the French army surgeon Dr. Jacobus, who calculate that over 80% of Arabian married couples are involved in adultery.
 North African Arabian women have reported that they have engaged in sex with more than one man at one time.
-This act not only conflicts with the Western belief of a monogamous sexual partner, but questions the Western philosophy of two men having sex with the same female as homosexual.
+This act not only conflicts with the Western belief of a monogamous sexual partner, but questions the Western characterization of two men having sex with the same female as homosexual.
 This thought is cemented with evidence of Arabian and Egyptian dancers having gaping vaginal orifices.
 This lust for polyandry is also evident in Arabian women engaging in copulation with several males at once in erotic parlor games.